 Another really cool resource is RVer Job Exchange.
 It isn’t your run-of-the-mill job board.
 Rather, it is designed with RVing full time jobs and employees in mind.
 Everyone who posts a job there knows they’ll be hiring a full time RVer.
 That means you don’t have to worry about dumb company policies dictating your life.

 There are a range of online and in-person jobs listed.
 So if you’re dreaming of the good life, hop on over there and see what’s available.
 Another place to hunt for in-person jobs with RV sites available is Cool Works.
 They have tons of seasonal and year-round openings posted.

 A Word of Caution for Remote Jobs

-When searching for an online job or travel job, be on the lookout for scams.
+When searching for a RVing full time jobs be on the lookout for scams.
 With more people looking to work from home than ever, scammers are having a field day.
 One of the easiest ways to spot a scam comes down to money.

 You should never have to pay money to get a legitimate job.
 Sites or companies that ask you to pay a fee for access are probably scams.
 Additionally, if anyone sends you a check before you start working for them and then asks you to return part of the money because they “paid you too much”, this is also a scam.

 Be extremely cautious who you give your personal information to, including banking information and social security number.
 One of the best ways to protect yourself is to get an EIN number if you’re working as an independent contractor.
 Anyone can apply for this number with the IRS and you can use it for all things taxes rather than giving out your social security number.

 If RVing full time jobs seem too good to be true, always ask yourself, is it?
 Never be too quick to hand over your information.
 Take time to look at all the options.
 Even if a job is legitimate, it is wise to consider the pros and cons before jumping into something.